 How many credits do you need for the BSN degree?

-The BSN Program consists of sixty-one (61) semester credits of upper-division nursing coursework.
+The BSN Program consists of seventy-two (72) semester credits of nursing core coursework.
 In addition, the completion of the BSN degree requires forty-eight (48) semester credits of general education.

 How long does it take to get a BSN?